beyond-z/beyondz-platform/README.md

 After your environment is setup, fork this repository on Github.
 Then, use "git clone your_forked_url" to create a local copy.

+To get all your gems, run:

+  bundle install

+Setup your database connection by copying "config/database.sample.yml" to "config/database.yml" and updating the database connection credentials for your Dev and Test environments.

-To run the program, create the database:
+Create the database:

   rake db:create
+  rake db:migrate

 And to start website on local machine, run: $foreman start and the app will be available at http://localhost:3000